 Repeat this process to continue creating new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-(Create a hierarchical list of categories)
+(Creating a hierarchical list of post categories)

-(Creating hierarchical categories in WordPress)
+(Create hierarchical categories in WordPress)

-To create a new category while creating or editing a post:
+If you need to create a new category while creating or editing a post:

 - Click on +Add New Category,

 - Type in your new category name (and choose a ‘parent’ category if required),